federicariva/MidbootcampProject/README.md

 of houses based on a variety of features on which the value of the house is evaluated.

 **Challenge:**
 To build a model that will predict the price of a house based on features provided in the dataset.

-The senior management also wants to explore the characteristics of the houses using some business intelligence tool.
-One of those parameters include understanding which factors are responsible for higher property value - $650K and above.
+The senior management also wants to explore the characteristics of the houses using some business intelligence tools, one of those parameters include understanding which factors are responsible for higher property value - $650K and above.

 **Problem:**
 Can we build a machine learning model that predicts the selling price of houses?<br/><br/>

-Further project details such as deliverables can be found [here](https://github.com/cathvos/MidbootcampProject/tree/main/deliverables)

 ## Data